 Method of Application: Next, determine if you are going to brush, roll or spray your gelcoat so you can prepare the gelcoat for application.
-You may either roll the gelcoat on, like paint, or spray it on, to apply the gelcoat.
-A Brushable Gel coat that can be applied with a brush and does not need any other additives except MEKP that is included with your Brushable Gelcoat.
+You may either roll the gelcoat on, like paint or spray it on, to apply the gelcoat.
+A Brushable Gel coat that can be applied with a brush and does not need any other additives except MEKP is included with your Brushable Gelcoat.
 If you want to roll on a gelcoat, be sure to use a 1/8 “or 1⁄4” solvent-resistant nap.
 Be sure not to use foam rollers because they tend to leave the bubbles.
-If you brush on the gel coat, make sure to use a solvent-resistant brush.
+If you brush on the gel coat, make sure to use a solvent resistant brush.

-Wax Additive: Add up to 4 oz of Wax Additive per gallon 1 oz per quart for tack free surface on the final coat, or if applying one coat a recommended film thickness.
-The Exterior Gelcoats that recommend a wax additive are included with purchase at Bottom Paint Store.
+Wax Additive: Add up to 4 oz of Wax Additive per gallon 1 oz per quart for tack-free surface on the final coat, or if applying one coat a recommended film thickness.
+The Exterior Gelcoats that recommend a wax additive is included with purchase at Bottom Paint Store.
 (A wax additive is NOT used with Brushable Gel Coat or HI UV Clear.)
 You should only use a wax additive in the final application coat or if you are planning on only one coat.